bwv988/datascience-playground/README.md

 - [Docker](https://www.docker.com/) installed & configured for your system (Windows / macOS / Linux).
 - [Docker compose](https://docs.docker.com/compose/overview/) installed.
 - Recent version of `bash`.
-This is for accessing the aliases.
+This is for using the aliases.
+On Windows, Cygwin or another alternative may be used.

 ## Quickstart: Full environment